m24842/TrackingCamera/README.md

 ## Overview

-### Summary
-A proof of concept for a presenter tracking camera with intuitive 2-axis pan and tilt control using a laser pointer.
-By prioritizing laser tracking, presenters can easily divert the camera's attention to specific areas, allowing for more immursive remote presentations compared to footage produced by static viewpoint, multi-region selection, or solely presenter tracking systems.
+A proof of concept for a presenter tracking camera with intuitive gesture controlled 2-axis pan and tilt.
+By prioritizing gesture control, presenters can easily divert the camera's attention to specific areas, allowing for more immursive remote presentations compared to footage produced by static viewpoint, multi-region selection, or solely presenter tracking systems.

-### Technical
-Presenter tracking was implemented using YOLOv8 Nano.
-Laser tracking was implemented using a UNet model trained on brief recordings from the tracking camera using unsupervised reinforcement learning.
-The reward model produces larger rewards for masks with higher probability distribution concentrations.

 ## Dependencies